Far East: Cultural and geographic meaning

 Significantly, the term evokes cultural as well as geographic separation; the Far East is not just geographically distant, but also culturally exotic.
 It never refers, for instance, to the culturally Western nations of Australia and New Zealand, which lie even farther to the east of Europe than East Asia itself.
 This combination of cultural and geographic subjectivity was well illustrated in 1939 by Robert Menzies, a Prime Minister of Australia.
-Reflecting on his country's geopolitical concerns with the onset of war, Menzies commented that: "The problems of the Pacific are different.
-What Great Britain calls the Far East is to us the Near North."
+Reflecting on his country's geopolitical situation with the onset of war, Menzies commented that: "The problems of the Pacific are different.
+What Great Britain calls the Far East is to us the near north."

 Far East, in its usual sense, is comparable to terms such as the Orient (Latin for "East"), Eastern world, or simply the East, all of which may refer, broadly, to East and South-East Asia in general.
 Occasionally, albeit more in the past, the Russian Far East and South Asia have been deemed to be part of the Far East.

 Commenting on such terms, John K. Fairbank and Edwin O. Reischauer (both professors of East Asian Studies at Harvard University) wrote, in East Asia: The Great Tradition:

 Today, the term remains in the names of some longstanding institutions, including the Far Eastern Federal University in Vladivostok, Far Eastern University in Manila, the Far East University in South Korea, and Far East, the periodical magazine of the Missionary Society of St. Columban.
 Furthermore, the United States and United Kingdom have historically incorporated Far East in the names of several military units and commands in the region, such as the British Royal Navy's Far East Fleet, for instance.